-Investigation of micro- and nanomechanical characteristics of HYDROXYAPATITE GRANULES for regenerative medicine studies on human mandibles (see Figure 1).
-These granules need to provide enough porous space for bone ingrowth, while maintaining sufficient mechanical competence (stiffness and strength), in this highly load-bearing organ.
-This doublechallenge motivates to scrutinize deeper into the micro- and nanomechanical characteristics of such globules, as to identify possible optimization routes [2].
+Investigation of micro- and nanomechanical characteristics of HYDROXYAPATITE GRANULES for regenerative medicine

+Porous hydroxyapatite (HA) globules [1] have proven as a successful tissue engineering strategy to handle bone defects in vivo, as was shown in studies on human mandibles (see Figure I).
+These granules need to provide enough porous space for bone ingrowth, while maintaining sufficient mechanical competence (stiffness and strength), in this highly loadbearing organ.
+This double-challenge motivates to scrutinize deeper into the micro- and nanomechanical characteristics of such globules, as to identify possible optimization routes [2].